openstack/monasca-ceilometer/README.md

 <https://github.com/openstack/ceilometer/doc/source/admin/telemetry-measurements.rst>).

 Meters are specified both for transfer from Ceilometer to Monasca API and from Monasca to Ceilometer v2 API (for versions supporting it).
+In a nutshell, pipeline YAML from Ceilometer along with the ceilometer_static_info_mapping.yaml from Ceilosca define what goes to Monasca API, and ceilosca_mapping.yaml defines what gets mapped back from Monasca API to Ceilometer v2 API (deprecated).

 Some meters require additional configuration in Ceilometer.
 For example, the SDN pollster meters need specialized drivers.
 For more information about how